FungibilityMatters/MoneroMixer/README.md

-# MoneroMixer v1.2: The easiest way to use Monero to anonymously exchange and properly mix XMR, BTC, LTC, ETH, BCH, & 100+ other coins on Tails OS or Whonix.

 ## HOW TO SETUP:

 1. Right click anywhere on your desktop.
 On Tails or Ubuntu select "Open in Terminal" on Whonix select "Applications" > "Terminal Emulator".
 This will open a terminal window.